avenkita/SmartCondoAnnotations/README.md

 **Opening & Running Project File**
 ==================================

 The Smart Condo Annotations is a Unity Project file.
 Upon opening the file in Unity (choose the folder "SmartCondoVR"), open the scene named "Condo".
-The way that the components of the annotation window are positioned, the Game window must be full-screen horizontally.
-After pressing play, position your mouse cursor to the left of the centre (may need to be a bit far left) of the Game window in order to rotate the camera's view effectively.
+Under the Game window on the right side, click on "Maximize on Play".
+After pressing play, position your mouse cursor to the left of the centre of the Game window in order to rotate the camera's view effectively during gameplay.
 Hovering the cursor over an object in the model will bring up its annotations.
 Moving the mouse to point at different objects switches the annotations to the object that is currently being looked at.
 Use the arrow keys to position the first-person controller and the mouse together to explore the condo in this way.

 **XML File**
 ============